CleverCloud/doc.clever-cloud.com/commons/addons/postgresql.md

 1. [Our WebGUI (Adminer)](https://dbms-adminer.clever-cloud.com/).
 2. Command line tool for PostgreSQL administration like `psql`.
 3. Any PostgreSQL client such as [pgAdmin](http://www.pgadmin.org/).

+## Direct access

+All our dedicated PostgreSQL databases are served via a proxy.
+To reduce the latency you can bypass this proxy by generating direct hostname and port for the addon.
+You can do it by clicking the "Generate direct hostname and port" on the addon dashboard.

+This action will add new environment variables to reach the addon without any proxy.

+Keep in mind that usage of direct access is a trade-off: when you migrate your addon, you will need to to generate hostname and port again so your application must update these environment while proxy usage changes nothing.